Edited By: Paul M. Ness

 Ethnicity; prevalence or allele frequency

-Review articles are not to exceed 4,000 words, or 16-20 typewritten pages, excluding references and illustrations.
+Review articles are not to exceed 4,000 words excluding the abstract, references, tables and illustrations.

 Transfusion Medicine Illustrated

 Pictures, line drawings, and other visuals (no more than 3) and a brief explanation (no more than 250 words) that together capture a unique aspect of transfusion medicine.
 The text must include a brief title, the full name and affiliation of each author, plus the name, address, telephone, fax and e-mail address of the corresponding author.
-Manuscripts should be submitted online, at http://mc.manuscriptcentral.com/transfusion, and will be handled by the Editor, Paul Ness, MD.
-A Conflict of Interest Form and copyright assignment form should be completed for each submission and mailed to Mary Ann Reese at the address given previously.
+Manuscripts should be submitted online, at http://mc.manuscriptcentral.com/transfusion.
+A Conflict of Interest Form should be completed for each submission and sent to Mary Ann Reese at the address given previously.
 There is no submission fee for TMI’s.

 Transfusion Medicine History Illustrated

 TRANSFUSIONis soliciting the submission of unique pictorial material for Transfusion Medicine History Illustrated that will highlight our past, explain our present and suggest the future.
 Pictures, drawings, and other visuals (no more than 3) and a brief explanation (no more than 300 words) ca be submitted online at http://mc.manuscriptcentral.com/transfusion.
 The text must include a title, the full name and affiliation of each author, plus the name, address, telephone, fax and e-mail address of the corresponding author.
-Manuscripts will be handled by the Editor, Paul M. Ness, MD.
 All submission forms should be sent to Mary Ann Reese at the address given previously.
 There is no submission fee for TMHIs.

 Brief Reports should follow the guidelines for original research manuscript preparation, with a length of four to ten double-spaced typed pages.
 They should have a maximum of three figures and or tables, maximum 20 references, and an abstract length not exceeding 200 words.